 A few years ago, I was contacted by the mother of a former student who wanted me to tutor her younger son, a rising junior, for the ACT.
-I’d been pulled in to work with his older brother very late, after he’d already taken the test a ridiculous number of times (five, if I recall correctly), and by the time I got to him, he was convinced that he would fail yet again and never wanted to look at another ACT again in his life.
+I’d been pulled in to work with his older brother very late, after he’d already taken the test a ridiculous number of times (five, if I recall correctly), and by the time I got to him, he was convinced that he would fail yet again and never wanted to look at another ACT in his life.

 This time, his mother was determined to avoid that kind of last-minute craziness.
 Her younger son was a very hard worker and a straight-A student, but she knew had hadn’t learned any grammar in school and would need to be taught from the ground up.
 She was going to give him a loooong runway.

 I was therefore more than a little taken aback when she told me that she had gone ahead and signed him up for the September ACT.
-When I had recovered enough speech to make my thoughts known, I managed to indicate to her that that was perhaps not the best idea at that point, given that he hadn’t even started tutoring yet.
+When I had recovered enough speech to make my thoughts known, I managed to suggest to her that that was perhaps not the best idea at that point, given that he hadn’t even started tutoring yet.

 Her response: her son’s guidance counselor had recommended signing up for the first ACT of the year, just to establish a baseline score.